apparata/CLIKit/README.md

         // Return false to suppress the SIGINT signal.
         // This will not allow Ctrl-C to terminate the program. return false
     }

+    case .terminalDisconnected:
+        // Do any necessary cleanup here.
+        ...

+        // Return false to suppress the SIGHUP signal.
+        // This will allow the process to run without the terminal. return false
+    }
 }